LrsChrSch/Bachelor-App/readme.md

 ## Additional notes

-### !!!This project is not being actively maintained.
+### !!!This project is not actively maintained.
 It is for archival purposes only and mustn't be hosted on any public server!!!

 - place a huggingface_token.txt in the ai/-folder and add a Huggingface access token to download the Llama-2 model (might need to apply for access)